By Natalie Walter

 AMOS Communications Coordinator

 The AMOS Health & Hope team was happy to present a very special event in May: Our very first webinar.
-We be discussed The Ethics of Missionary Work in Latin America, a topic introduced in the following blog post.
+We discussed The Ethics of Missionary Work in Latin America, a topic introduced in the following blog post.